 - Moody’s has downgraded the outlook on Municipal Electric Authority of Georgia bonds from ‘Stable’ to ‘Negative.’

-- Goldman Sachs and Zacks Investment Research have recently rated Southern Company as a “sell.”
-Golden Sachs cited “accelerating capital spending on Vogtle nuclear project and ongoing litigation with the plant’s contractors” as well as the Kemper coal gasification plant and upcoming GA Power rate case.
+- Goldman Sachs and Zacks Investment Research have rated Southern Company as a “sell.”
+Golden Sachs cited “accelerating capital spending on Vogtle nuclear project and ongoing litigation with the plant’s contractors” as well as the Kemper coal gasification plant and a GA Power rate case that has since resulted in a disappointing ruling for the company.
 Zacks pointed to weak share earnings, increased expenses, and high risks associated with the construction of reactors 3 and 4 at Plant Vogtle.
 With the likelihood of additional delays and cost overruns, Zacks states “the project cost could easily end up around $20 billion.”

 |Jeffries LLC on 6/17/2013: Southern Company stock rating is downgraded from ‘Buy’ to ‘Hold’ (6/17/13)||Goldman Sachs: Southern Company stock rating is downgraded from ‘Hold’ to ‘Sell’ (4/24/13)||Zack’s Investment Research: Southern Company stock rating is downgraded from ‘Hold’ to ‘Sell’ (6/20/13)|